 Supply Chain impact – When implementing a micro distributors system, companies must assess what impact the distribution model will have on the rest of the supply chain.
 For example, compared to larger distributors, micro distributors will require smaller drops sizes that will impact the warehouse and transportation infrastructure and processes.

 Shared infrastructure – Profit margins are normally thin and it is important to determine if there are any opportunities to share infrastructure (e.g. warehouse, transport) with other non competitive manufacturers and distributors.
 This can significantly reduce cost and make the distribution model viable.

 Regulatory issues – Companies also need to assess the impact that regulatory issues will have on the micro distribution system.
 This could include business licenses, zoning and transport bands (e.g. restrictions on delivery trucks during peak hours).

-Standardization – During the design phase, companies need to standardized processes and systems as it will reduce set-up and training costs.
+Standardisation – During the design phase, companies need to standardise processes and systems as it will reduce set-up and training costs.
 For micro distributors, distributor turnover (the number that close down) is high and it is important to evaluate how set-up and training costs could be reduced.